Shades96/SARA/README.md

 ----------

 - Function parameters and locals reside on the stack
-- Instruction operands index the stack
+- Instruction operands are popped from the stack in specified order

 When a function is called, save a function stack frame ptr (fsfp) and save parameters on the stack.
 - Within a function block, all references are relative to the fsfp.